STARK011/STARK011/README.md

 - 👋 Hi, I’m @SAHRUDHAY
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ACM
+- 💞️ I’m looking to collaborate on AMFOSS
 - 📫 How to reach me mail
 - 😄 Pronouns:
 - ⚡ Fun fact: ...